emarcey/cicerone/glossary/styles.md

 	* Chimay Tripel is the only Trappist tripel sold in keg form
 		* no bottle conditioning

+# Berliner Weisse
+* Region: Berlin, Germany
+* Categories: German Ales, German Wheat Ales, Sour Beers, Wheat Ales
+* Malt: Pilsner malt, malted wheat
+* Hops: German Noble Hops
+* Other Names:
+* Glassware: short, wide-mouthed, straight side or chalice
+* Color: straw (2-3 SRM)
+* Alcohol: lower (2.8-3.8% ABV)
+* Mouthfeel:
+	* body: thin, light, crisp
+	* carbonation: high, effervescent
+	* alcohol warmth
+* Bitterness: low (3-8 IBUs)
+* Flavors:
+	* malt: soft bready notes
+	* hop: none
+	* fermentation: tart, lactic acidity; may have some Brettanomyces profile
+* Commercial Examples: Bayerischer Bahnhof Berliner Style Weisse, Professor Fritz Briem 1809 Berliner Weisse, Urban Chestnut Ku'damm
+* Notes:
+	* history
+		* developed in Berlin from 17th-20th century
+		* murky origins
+			* some say that French Huguenots picked up techniques from Flanders on their way to Berlin
+			* some say that Halberstädter Broihan, supposedly brewed in 1640s, originated it
+		* were not originally sour
+		* however, did not use much hops and wort was not boiled
+			* hops were boiled in water then blended into mash to increase mash temp, instead of adding hops to kettle
+			* essentially an early infusion mash
+		* no sterilization -> microorganisms survived into cooled wart
+		* lactic acid bacteria survived
+			* not true wild fermentation
+		* modern formulation in 19th century
+			* at height of popularity, most popular drink in Berlin, produced by nearly 700 breweries
+		* production waned in 1950s
+		* only 2 major breweries produce it
+		* artisanal production
+			* especially in United States
+	* key flavor derives from Lactobacillus
+	* modern producers split wort and pitch lager yeast in one vessel, and lactobacillus in another
+		* then blend after fermentation
+	* long history of flavored syrup (usually fruit) to cut acidity of beer
+	* Berlin regional specialty
+	* Napoleon called it "the champagne of the north"
+	* protected category: can only be brewed in Berlin
+		* only brewed by 2 full-scale commercial breweries: Berliner Kindl and Schultheiss
+			* both use the split wort method

 # Best Bitter
 * Region: England
 * Categories: English Pale Ales, Bitters